Traveling in the Philippines? You'll be glad to know that there are very few barriers to entry placed on entering visitors.

 Should you wish to stay longer, a Visa Extension should be obtained before your trip from a Philippine Consulate or Embassy, or from the Bureau of Immigration in the Philippines.

-Customs.
-Visitors are allowed to bring in their personal belongings duty free, as well as two cartons of cigarettes or two tins of pipe tobacco, up to one liter of alcohol, and an unlimited amount of foreign currency.
+Visitors are allowed to bring in their personal belongings duty-free, as well as two cartons of cigarettes or two tins of pipe tobacco, up to one liter of alcohol, and an unlimited amount of foreign currency.
 Rules may be different for returning citizens (balikbayans) – if in doubt, check with the Embassy or Consulate in your home city.

 The Philippines Dangerous Drugs Act may get you 12 years in the pokey for possession of as little as .17 ounce of marijuana; unofficially, police have been known to shoot suspected drug dealers in the streets without so much as a trail.
 It goes without saying – do not bring in any illegal drugs in your luggage!

 When visiting the Philippines, you’ll only be asked to show health certificates of vaccination against smallpox, cholera, and yellow fever if you’re coming from known infected areas.
-More information on Philippines-specific health issues are discussed at the CDC page on the Philippines, or at this MDTravelHealth page.
+More information on Philippines-specific health issues is discussed at the CDC page on the Philippines.

 Major cities have more than adequate medical services, though the same might not be said of towns and outlying areas.
 Immunization against typhoid, polio, hepatitis A, and Japanese encephalitis may be wise, as well as precautions against malaria and dengue fever.